Home > USA > Myrtle Beach

 Location: 1500 Legends Rd, Myrtle Beach, SC 29579

 The Heritage Plantation golf course is located in South Myrtle Beach in the Murrells Inlet and sits on the True Blue and Midway Plantations.
 Part of the Legends Group of golf courses this extensive golf course is spread out across 600 acres and features numerous freshwater lakes and giant magnolias and 300-year-old giant oaks.
 It is not dissimilar to many other courses in the area and features rolling fairways leading to large undulating greens.
-Ranked as one of the 50 Best Public Golf Courses in America by golf digest means it also gets our seal of approval.
+Ranked as one of the 50 Best Public Golf Courses in America by golf digest and one of the best golf courses in Myrtle Beach.

 Designer: Dan Maples